combust/mleap-docs/README.md

 #### What is MLeap?

 MLeap is a common serialization format and execution engine for machine learning pipelines.
 It supports Spark, Scikit-learn and Tensorflow for training pipelines and exporting them to an MLeap Bundle.
-Serialized pipelines (bundles) can be deserialized back into Spark, Scikit-learn, TensorFlow graphs, or an MLeap pipeline for use in a scoring engine (API Servers).
+Serialized pipelines (bundles) can be deserialized back into Spark for batch-mode scoring or the MLeap runtime to power realtime API services.

 ## Why MLeap?